-RecurDyn includes a seamless co-simulation environment for coupled simulations with computational fluid dynamics solver, Particleworks from Prometech, allowing for detailed analysis of the interaction of fluids and multi-body systems.
+RecurDyn includes a seamless co-simulation environment (Particleworks Interface) for coupled simulations with computational fluid dynamics solver, Particleworks from Prometech, allowing for detailed analysis of the interaction of fluids and multi-body systems.

 RecurDyn employs world-leading technologies in both its solver to provide superior calculation speed and robust performance and in its GUI to provide an extremely powerful yet intuitive, easy-to-use environment for full pre- and post-processing.
 The GUI includes extensive customization tools to allow users to simplify and automate RecurDyn, and couple RecurDyn with their own workflow methods.

 RecurDyn includes a large selection of toolkits to add functionality specific to various fields of engineering, such as paper handling, gears, tracked vehicles, and more.
 The base component of RecurDyn is RecurDyn/Professional, which includes the GUI, the solver, and ProcessNet, a powerful and complete customization environment.
 RecurDyn/Professional is required to use any additional toolkits.

 - Professional: General MBD solver, pre-/post-processor and Customization

 - Interdisciplinary Toolkits: MFBD, Control, Lubrication and Optimization modules

 - Application Toolkits: Well-developed Mechanical systems for inter-disciplines

 - Communicators: Interfaces gate for CAD and third-part products

 - Design Studies and Design of Experiments